-The fees listed below are meant as a guide only.
-In addition to your fee, where the research projects undertaken require a high expenditure on consumables, equipment or other resources an annual bench fee may be charged in addition to the academic fees.
+The following fees listed are meant as a guide only.
+An annual bench fee may be charged in addition to academic fees where the research projects undertaken require a high expenditure on consumables, equipment or other resources.
 Please check with the admissions team for your research area for accurate information.
-Find out when to pay your fees and the payment options that we offer

-You may also need to pay additional costs related to your studies.
+You may also need to pay additional study costs in some instances.

 UK/ Non-UK EU first year fees

 |UK/ Non-UK EU students